 4 U.S. Code § 8 – Respect for flag:

 (g) The flag should never have placed upon it, nor on any part of it, nor attached to it any mark, insignia, letter, word, figure, design, picture, or drawing of any nature.

 Flagstaff Finial.
 The only finial (top for the flagstaff) authorized for all services is the silver-colored Army Spade/Spear.
-Navy and Coast Guard units may use the Gold-colored battle ax.
+Navy and Coast Guard units may use the Gold-colored battle-ax.
 The spread eagle finial is not authorized for any color guard other then the Presidential Color Guard.
-AR 840-10, NTP 13B, AFI 34-1201.
-Some states, organizations, or foreign countries may have their own required finial (e.g. Maryland).
+Some states, organizations, or foreign countries may have their own required finial (e.g. MD, TX).

-A Flag has a header with grommets.
-A flag is flown from a stationary or mounted pole on a halyard only.
+An “Outside Flag” has a header with grommets.
+This flag is flown from a stationary or mounted pole on a halyard only.
 Outside flags are never fringed.

-A Flag/Color/Colors is a flag carried by a color guard.
-Flags posted in a flag stand are not mounted and are therefore, called colors.
+An Indoor/outdoor Flag/Color/Colors/Silk is a flag carried by a color guard.
+It has a staff sleeve (pole hem) for mounting on the flagstaff.
 Read these, All About Flag Sizes.
 See this article: How to Properly Mount a Flag on a Flagstaff.
 The Case for Cased Flags and Colors.

 Equipment for the Guards

 Guards, depending on their organization, have several options.